 - Sends an alarm to the adrenal glands to increase cortisol which wakes the body up!

-- Alcohol - You might think that nightcap is nice a relaxing, however, it is actually a stimulant and will cause you to wake up during the night.
+- Alcohol - You might think that nightcap is nice and relaxing, however, it is actually a stimulant and will cause you to wake up during the night.

 As you can see, foods can definitely affect sleep in an adverse way.
 On the flip side, there are also foods that can help induce sleep by promoting melatonin, the sleep hormone.
 Eating these foods before bedtime will help to encourage sleep.